imagej/imagej.github.io/_pages/plugins/snt/manual.md

 </div>

 -   **Apply zoom changes to all views** If a zoom change is applied to any one of the XY, ZY or XZ views, apply the same change to the two other views if they are open.
-Since in ImageJ zooming may resize the image window, you can use {% include bc content='Views|Arrange Views'%} to reset their positions
+Since in ImageJ zooming may resize the image window, you can use {% include bc path='Views|Arrange Views'%} to reset their positions
 -   **Resize Canvas** If using a display canvas to view reconstructions, reset its dimensions to the default.
-(Currently, this command is only available for display canvases, to resize an image go to IJ's command {% include bc content='Image | Adjust | Canvas Size...'%}
+(Currently, this command is only available for display canvases, to resize an image go to IJ's command {% include bc path='Image | Adjust | Canvas Size...'%}
 -   **Display ZY/XZ views** If currently using the XY only view, display the ZY and XZ views as well.

 ### Temporary Paths